rjmags1/algorithms-practice/leetcode/147_insertion_sort_list.md

 ## Notes
 - Fairly simple, we just follow the directions in the prompt.
 Using a sentinel node greatly simplifies edge cases where an incoming node has a value less than the value of the head of the currently sorted sublist.
+- We don't need to worry about changing the order of the nodes in the original list, because this is an LL, not an array.
+Can just create a new sorted linked list to simplify the implementation.